With time running out, Trump and GOP allies turn up pressure on Supreme Court in election assault

 The court would be “especially sensitive to making sure it isn’t beholden to political pressure” from Trump, Foley said, suggesting a bigger concern over the president’s relentless assault on the election system is that it has won support from a significant number of Republicans.

-The Texas effort “will not make a difference who is inaugurated, but the optics look very different depending on how many Republicans object to Biden election on the record,” Foley said.
+The Texas effort “will not make a difference who is inaugurated, but the optics look very different depending on how many Republicans object to Biden’s election on the record,” Foley said.

 White House aides said that the state GOP attorneys general who met with Trump were in Washington for a preplanned meeting not affiliated with the White House and that the lunch had been in the works for weeks.